Terms & Conditions

 7.1.1 the Services and the Deliverables shall conform in all material respects to their description and the Proposal;

-7.2 As the Customer’s sole and exclusive remedy, Flair shall, at its option, remedy, re-perform or refund the Services that do not comply with clause 7.1, provided that:
+7.2 As one of the Customer’s available remedies, Flair shall, at its option, remedy, re-perform or refund the Services that do not comply with clause 7.1, provided that:

 7.2.1 the Customer serves a written notice on Flair not later than five Business Days from performance; and

 7.2.2 such notice specifies that some or all of the Services do not comply with clause 7.1 and identifies in sufficient detail the nature and extent of the defects; and

 7.2.3 the Customer gives Flair a reasonable opportunity to examine the claim of the defective Services.